 The IBD BioResource aims to support studies looking at how genes and environmental factors influence disease and response to therapy.
 By gaining more information on the genes involved in Crohn’s disease and ulcerative colitis and by understanding the differences in their function they hope to gain insights regarding causal mechanisms, potential new therapies and treatment approaches for IBD to reduce the burden of disease, and begin to think about a cure.

 IBD affects 1 in 250 in the UK.
-40% of patients fail to respond or adequate clinical response to available immunotherapies.
+40% of patients fail to respond or show an adequate clinical response to available immunotherapies.
 Developing new more effective medications for IBD is challenging as so little is known about the molecular drivers of inflammation in the human intestinal mucosa and as animal models used to test novel medications are not reliably representative of human physiology.

 In this work, we will build on our previous findings to define pathways driving pathology in new diagnosis, treatment responsive and treatment refractory IBD.
 We will explore how the immune system is dysregulated in chronic inflammation associated colorectal cancer.
 This study will create an atlas of rare human intestinal cells defined in a non- biased manner and will highlight pathways that drive inflammation in new diagnosis early disease compared to chronic refractory disease and those who don’t respond to conventional immunotherapies.
 Based on this information we will generate novel disease stratifiers capable of staging inflammation or indicative of responsiveness to particular therapies.
 In addition, we will generate novel drug targets for those with treatment refractory IBD or to enhance the immune response required to defend against colorectal cancer.